dyosorio/dyosorio/README.md

 ### I'm a Backend Developer 👩‍💻

-I'm a Backend Developer and I enjoy creating side projects that simplify my life.
+I'm a Developer and I enjoy creating side projects that simplify my life.
 I originally graduated as an Architect, but I've been working as a Developer for about 4 years.
 I enjoy long walks while listening to podcasts, building Node projects, tracking my energy consumption, managing expenses, organizing grocery lists, and automating boring repetitive tasks.